 Firstly, the bicyclist may have a point.
 California Three Feet for Safety Act does exist, but it does not necessarily mean that you violated the law when your vehicle rear-ended the bicycle.

-“Even though California Three Feet for Safety Act was enacted more than four years ago, many motorists in Los Angeles and all across California are not aware of its existence,” says our Los Angeles bicycle accident attorney from Compass Law Group, PC.
+“Even though California Three Feet for Safety Act was enacted more than four years ago, many motorists in Los Angeles and all across California are not aware of its existence,” says our Los Angeles bicycle accident attorney from Compass Law Group, LLP.

 In essence, California Three Feet for Safety Act requires car drivers to give bicyclists three feet as they pass them on the road.
 Before the three-feet rule became a law in 2014, there had been no clearly specified safe passing distance between cars and bicycles.

 But do you even know what’s three feet?
 Exactly.
 Last time we checked, motorists are not driving with a tape measure to determine the distance between their vehicle and a bicycle.
-Our bicycle accident attorney Los Angeles says, “A rule of thumb is if a biker can reach out his or her arm and touch your vehicle, there is less than three feet between your vehicle and the bicycle.”
+Our bicycle accident attorney Los Angeles says, “A rule of thumb is if a biker can reach out his or her arm and touch your vehicle, there are less than three feet between your vehicle and the bicycle.”

 Have you violated the three-feet law?

 Under the 2014 law, a motorist must provide three feet of space between his or her vehicle and a bicycle when passing that bicycle on the road.
-If a driver cannot maintain three feet when passing a bicycle, he or she may be able to pull of another lawful maneuver: slowing down to a reasonable speed and only pass when doing so does not put the bicyclist at risk of colliding with the vehicle.
+If a driver cannot maintain three feet when passing a bicycle, he or she may be able to pull off another lawful maneuver: slowing down to a reasonable speed and only pass when doing so does not put the bicyclist at risk of colliding with the vehicle.

 - The three-feet rule applies regardless of whether there is a bike lane on the road;